 Buying a Home in Another State?
 6 Tips for Long Distance House Hunting

 A cross-country move can be adventurous, while at the same time it can be a bit stressful.
-You have to find a home, a moving company, possibly new schools.
-But, you have to remember you’re also getting so much “new” to look forward to.
+You have to find a home, a moving company, possibly new schools; though you’re also getting so much “new” to look forward to.
 So don’t let stress get the best of you.
-Those nerves can easily be calmed with long distance preparation.
-It all starts with six simple steps.
+Before moving to another state, calm your nerves with help from long distance preparation.

-According to Smartasset.com, if you’re a family of four moving from Omaha to Denver, you can expect a 6% increase in cost of living and an 11% increase in taxes.* Or maybe you’re an individual considering a move to the booming markets of Seattle or Boston.
-If that sounds more like you, keep in mind that they came in at numbers 7 and 8, respectively, on Kiplinger’s 2018 Most Expensive Cities to Live In list.
+According to Smartasset.com, if you’re a family of four moving from Omaha to Denver, you can expect a 6% increase in the cost of living and an 11% increase in taxes.* Or maybe you’re an individual considering a move to the booming markets of Seattle or Boston.

-Obviously, your location options are endless, so it may be a better idea to send you to a cost of living calculator, like the one shared on CNNMoney.
+Your location options are endless, so it may be a better idea to send you to a cost of living calculator like the one shared on CNNMoney.

 *Tax determination in this example considers federal, state, and local taxes.

 Maybe it’s a new climate, time zone, or landscape you’re looking to move to.
 You want to trade in that high rise condo for a quaint abode with a mountainous view.
 But wait.
 What does your budget look like?
 Can you afford two homes?
 Will you sell your first home before buying a home out of state?
 If you're renting, will you be able to sublet your apartment or condo before the move?

 As you think through the answers to the above questions, you also need to prioritize what’s most important to you: the scenery, having a spare bedroom, the shortest commute to work, etc. Do you have kids?
-You may want to find a neighborhood near the highest ranked school districts.
-No matter your situation, the best way to handle buying a home in another state is to prioritize what’s most important to you in a home and neighborhood.
+You may want to find a neighborhood near the highest-ranked school districts.
+No matter your situation, the best way to handle buying a home in another state is to prioritize what’s most important to you in a house and neighborhood.
 Then take that list and start your research to see what makes sense.
 Just don’t forget about your budget.
 Can you afford the lifestyle you desire, or do you need to make edits to your list of priorities?
 Are you looking to buy right away, or rent for a bit?

 An easy way to complete your research is by interacting with local social media groups.
 Most metropolitans have Facebook “homes for sale” groups.
-They also have local parents groups.
-Both are easy-to-use options where you can communicate with the locals to better understand neighborhoods and cost of living.
+They also have local parent groups.
+Both are easy-to-use options where you can communicate with the locals to better understand neighborhoods and the cost of living.

 The best way to stay on top of things: a moving checklist.
 You can easily create and stay on top of deadlines.
-And, you’re sure to not forget any important tasks.
+And, you’re sure not to forget any necessary tasks.

-Know that a cross-country move can take weeks for your stuff to be delivered.
+Know that moving to another state may mean weeks for your stuff to be delivered.
 So you want to get moving on your moving company right away.
 Get an in-home estimate to determine costs and to gain a better understanding of delivery dates.
 If you can be flexible when it comes to arrival date, you may be able to save some money.

 To better prepare yourself on what else you should know when interviewing moving companies, take a look at this FAQ resource from Allied Movers.